 - Where you otherwise provide your consent, whether express or implied.

-In circumstances where we are considering an application for employment, we may require you to provide a police check, which is classified as sensitive information.
+- In relation to applications for employment, we may require you to provide a police check, which is classified as sensitive information.
 We will only use this information for the purpose of assessing your application and meeting our contractual obligations with our clients.
 We will only disclose sensitive information to our clients where you provide consent for us to do so and the disclosure is otherwise in accordance with our privacy law obligations.

 - recruitment and employment screening